 We guide design teams through the Passive House certification process by providing input on design strategies, components, and systems; modeling the building using the Passive House software, and documenting all aspects required for certification.

-Regional Director – Canada East, Energy & Sustainability Specialist
+Regional Director – Canada East, Energy & Climate Specialist

 View Bio